A New Understanding of Overuse Injuries

 With the understanding that overuse injuries are most often degenerative-scar-tissue problems rather than inflammatory problems, treatment strategies must change accordingly.
 Over- prescribed rest, ice, anti-inflammatory medication, and electrical stimulation are no longer the treatments of choice.

 Active Release Techniques (ART) are the best treatment for the reduction of scar tissue and reversing degeneration.
 The procedure is as revolutionary as the realization that overuse injuries are not the result of inflammation.
-As an article in the June 1999 issue of the Journal of Occupational Rehabilitation reported: "Results demonstrated a 71 percent success rate, which, when compared to similar studies in the literature, was superior."1 Doctors trained in ART are able to locate scar tissue by touch.
+As an article in the June 1999 issue of the Journal of Occupational Rehabilitation reported: "Results [with ART] demonstrated a 71 percent success rate, which, when compared to similar studies in the literature, was superior."1 Doctors trained in ART are able to locate scar tissue by touch.
 The characteristics they look for include increased tension, abnormal texture, and restricted movement.
 The treatment involves soft-tissue manipulation done exclusively with a doctor's hands.
 Therefore there are no unwanted side effects from medication or surgical complications.

 The process is as follows.
 First, the doctor identifies the scarred area by palpating or feeling it.
 Second, the muscle, tendon, ligament, or nerve is shortened by moving the body part.
 Third, the doctor places a contact (the fingers or a thumb) on the scar, creating tension.
 Fourth, the patient moves the body part back to its original position to lengthen the structure.
 This generates tension that breaks down scar tissue and restores normal movement, tension, texture, and function to the tissues, which reduces pain and improves performance.
 Most visits generally take only 10 to 15 minutes, and the problems are frequently resolved with 8 to 10 treatments.